codelord09/real-time-code-editor/README.md

 # Real-Time Collaborative Code Editor with AI-Assisted Debugging

-This repository contains the implementation of a **Real-Time Collaborative Code Editor with AI-Assisted Debugging**, built using FastAPI for the backend and React for the frontend.
-The platform allows multiple developers to collaborate on code in real-time (like Google Docs for code) and provides AI-powered debugging suggestions.
+This repository contains the implementation of a **Real-Time Collaborative Code Editor with AI-Assisted Debugging**, built using **FastAPI** for the backend and **React** for the frontend.
+The platform allows multiple developers to collaborate on code in real-time (like Google Docs for code) and provides AI-powered debugging suggestions using **Qwen 2.5 7B** running locally via **Ollama**.

 ---